-Q: Is the patch more expensive than oral medication?
+Q: Is Daytrana more expensive than oral medication?

 A: Medications often remain expensive as long as the manufacturer’s patent remains in effect.
 When the patent expires, however, and a generic form of the medication is produced, the price goes down.
 At this point, Daytrana’s patent remains in effect, and there are no immediate plans to release a generic form of Daytrana.

-In 2014, Noven Pharmaceuticals (the manufacturer of Daytrana) reached a deal with Actavis PLC to allow them to develop a generic methylphenidate patch; however, Actavis was acquired by Teva Pharmaceuticals in 2016, and Teva has not announced their intention to market a generic version of Daytrana.
-Noven sued in 2015 to stop another company, Mylan Inc., from making a generic version of the Daytrana patch.
+In 2014, Noven Pharmaceuticals (the manufacturer of Daytrana) reached a deal with Actavis PLC to allow it to develop a generic methylphenidate patch.
+However, Actavis was subsequently acquired by Teva Pharmaceuticals in 2016, and Teva has not announced its intention to market a generic version of Daytrana.
+Noven sued to stop another company, Mylan Inc., from making a generic version of the Daytrana patch in 2015.

 Since no generics yet exist, Daytrana is more expensive than generic forms of oral medication.
 However, it may be no more expensive than oral ADHD medications that are still covered by a patent.

-Q: My teenage son wears the patch and it works well.
-But he is embarrassed when he has to change or shower in phys-ed class, when he is at swim practice, or other times when the patch can be seen by friends.
+Q: My teenage son wears the Daytrana patch and it works well.
+But he is embarrassed when his friends see it when he changes or showers in P.E..
 What can I do to relieve his embarrassment?

 A: I can understand his not wanting others to see the patch.
 Perhaps he could seek more privacy when changing or in the shower.
 Or you could help him devise an explanation that will satisfy curious classmates.
 He might say, “I have a medical problem, and this is how the medicine is released into my body.”

-A: This approach would require in-depth knowledge of both medications, as well as of their absorption/peak, effect/fade cycle.
+A: This approach would require in-depth knowledge of both medications, as well as of the individual patient’s absorption/peak, effect/fade cycle.
 Discuss this with your child’s prescribing doctor before trying it.